 Boot Guard Technology

 Boot Guard technology is a part of boot integrity protection technology.
-Boot Guard can help protect the platform boot integrity by preventing the execution of unauthorized boot blocks.
-With Boot Guard, platform manufacturers can create boot policies such that invocation of an unauthorized (or untrusted) boot block will trigger the platform protection per the manufacturer's defined policy.
+Boot Guard can help protect the platform boot integrity by preventing execution of unauthorized boot blocks.
+With Boot Guard, platform manufacturers can create boot policies such that invocation of an unauthorized (or untrusted) boot block will trigger the platform protection as per the manufacturer's defined policy.